abraham/mastodon-dart/packages/mastodon/doc/StreamingApi.md

 Check if the server is alive

-Verify that the streaming service is alive before connecting to it
+Verify that the streaming service is alive before connecting to it  Version history:  2.5.0 - added

 ### Example
 ```dart